fishman/terraform-provider-freenas/website/docs/r/nfs.markdown

 The following attributes are exported:

-* `id` - The ID of the created team.
+* `id` - The ID of the created share.

 ## Import

-GitHub Teams can be imported using the FreeNAS NFS share Id e.g.
+NFS shares can be imported using the FreeNAS NFS share Id e.g.

 ```
 $ terraform import freenas_nfs_share.core 10